Manage runners

 You can clean up group runners that have been inactive for more than three months.

-Group runners are those that were created at the group level.
+Group runners are those that were created in a specific group.

 1. On the left sidebar, select Search or go to and find your group.